DevOpsFreako/k8s_bench_interface/docs/production.md

 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/)
 - [Helm 3](https://helm.sh)
 - [FluxCD](https://fluxcd.io)
+- [Cert Manager](https://cert-manager.io) Optional for automating letsencrypt certificates.
+Not required in case of purchased wildcard certificates.

-### Resource Requirements
+### Resource and Budget Requirements

-- **Container Registry**, Comes with Github and Gitlab, or can be purchased or self-hosted.
-- **Default StorageClass**, Make sure you've a default `storageclass`.
-Verify with command `kubectl get sc`.
-- **RWX Storage**, Additional storage class with access mode RWX needs to be setup.
-Alternatives: AWS EFS CSI, rook.io, openebs.io, [seeweedfs](https://github.com/seaweedfs/seaweedfs-operator), etc.
+**Container Registry**

+Budget for this is required to push the built container images.
+It can also be used to cache layers for faster builds.
+If you have private apps, you may need a private registry.
+GitHub provides `ghcr.io` and Gitlab provides `registry.gitlab.com`.
+More alternatives here.
+[CNCF Landscape/Container Registry](https://landscape.cncf.io/card-mode?category=container-registry&grouping=category).

+**Database**

-- **MariaDB** Make sure access to MariaDB database with frappe specific configuration is available.
-Alternatives, [Managed DbaaS](<https://github.com/frappe/frappe/wiki/Using-Frappe-with-Amazon-RDS-(or-any-other-DBaaS)>), [Self-host](https://github.com/frappe/frappe/wiki/Setup-MariaDB-Server), In Cluster helm chart (default).
+Budget for database as per the availability and scale requirements.
+Make sure access to database with frappe specific configuration is available.
+Some of available alternatives, [Managed DbaaS](<https://github.com/frappe/frappe/wiki/Using-Frappe-with-Amazon-RDS-(or-any-other-DBaaS)>), [Self-host](https://github.com/frappe/frappe/wiki/Setup-MariaDB-Server), If you use helm chart to install database make sure you have default `StorageClass` available, it is necessary to attach block storage to store volume for MariaDB Primary Server.
+This storageclass is separate from the RWX Storage Class mentioned below.

+**RWX Storage**

+Additional storage class with access mode RWX needs to be available.
+Alternatives: [AWS EFS CSI](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html), [Rook](https://rook.io), [OpenEBS](https://openebs.io), [seaweedfs](https://github.com/seaweedfs/seaweedfs-operator), etc. In case of In-Cluster Helm Chart for NFS server.
+Additional default storage class will be required.
+It is used to connect block storage to store files served by NFS server.

+**S3 storage**

-- **S3 storage**, Recommended to use restic S3 snapshots backups of files.
+Recommended to use restic S3 snapshots backups of files.
+Each site can have their own snapshots.
+Bench level snapshots can be taken irrespective of site level snapshots.
+Required in case of serving production sites that may not enable individual S3 backups.

+**LoadBalancer**

-- **LoadBalancer** service will be created once you install ingress controller, make sure it is budgeted.
+Cloud load balancer will be created once you install ingress controller, make sure it is budgeted.
 Install ingress-controller of choice.
 Documentation refers to [kubernetes/ingress-nginx](https://kubernetes.github.io/ingress-nginx)

-- **Cert Manager**, This needs to be installed and configured to generate letsencrypt certificates with http or dns challenge.
-It is required for auto management of tls for ingresses created.
-Refer cert-manager.io for more.
+**Nodes**

-- Start with at least 2 nodes in case of separate data server and 3 nodes in case of in-cluster data.
-- In case of in-cluster data make sure the nodes have more than 4GB RAM.
-- In any case make sure you backup database and files in regularly intervals.
+Start with at least 2 nodes in case of separate data server and 3 nodes in case of in-cluster data.
+In case of in-cluster data make sure the nodes have more than 4GB RAM.
+In any case make sure you backup database and files in regularly intervals.

+**DNS Management**

+In case Cert Manager is used to automate letsencrypt wildcard certificates with `dns01` challenge then make sure the service you are using to manage DNS is supported or has a webhook available.
+[Supported DNS01 providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).
+If your service is not supported you can move the nameservers to the supported service or purchase wildcard certificates and set them as secret in cluster without using cert manager.

 ### Backups

-- Take 3 backups, 1 Primary backup and 2 copies.
+- Take at least 2 backups, 1 Primary backup and 1 copy
 - Save backups on different media types
-- Keep 1 backup off-site
+- Keep at least 1 backup off-site
 - Setup CRON Job for this and make sure disaster recovery measures are in place.

 ### Install Flux